Pakistan national under-20 football team: 1970s

 After a decade-long gap and the fall of Dhaka, the team participated at the 1973 AFC Youth Championship in Tehran led by senior team head coach Muhammad Amin, and Muhammad Idrees as captain.
+Pakistan would face defeats against Saudi Arabia, Indonesia, and Burma.
+With Pakistan's only goal of the competition from Afzal Qasim against Saudi Arabia.

 In February 1975, Pakistan Youth took part in the U-20 Tournament of the Crown Prince in Iran, failing to advance in the group A consisting of the youth teams of Arsenal, Hungary and Iran.

 1980s

 In October 1982, the team coached by former Pakistan international defender Ali Muhammad Sr. featured at the 1982 AFC Youth Championship qualification group B held in Kathmandu, finishing last in group B behind Iraq, Bahrain and North Yemen.

 At the 1985 AFC Youth Championship qualification in Dammam in December 1985, the team again failed to get past the group A consisting of Saudi Arabia, Bahrain, Qatar, and Syria.
 The next year at the 1986 AFC Youth Championship qualification group 5 in home venue in Quetta, the team lagged behind India and Nepal.